 …

 RSTA centric scheduling is supported by legacy FTM, TB, PDMG and PEDMG ranging.
 ISTA centric scheduling is supported by non-TB ranging.
+The RSTA centric scheduling is also supported by Passive Location Ranging which is a variant of TB ranging.

 For EDMG STAs that have set to one the First Path Beamforming Training Supported field in the Beamforming Capability subelement, an FTM session shall be preceded by a first path beamforming training as described in 10.43.10.6 First Path Beamforming Training.